hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 ----------|------------
 `run_id`  | The run ID to cancel

 The `cancel` action can be used to interrupt a run that is currently planning or applying.
+Performing a cancel is roughly equivalent to hitting ctrl+c during a Terraform plan or apply on the CLI.
+The running Terraform process is sent an `INT` signal, which instructs Terraform to end its work and wrap up in the safest way possible.

 This endpoint queues the request to perform a cancel; the cancel might not happen immediately.
 After canceling, the run is completed and later runs can proceed.